 1 cup evaporated milk

-In future, we will post more cake recipes for you to show the many different textures of cake and some guidelines in baking cakes.
+In future, we will post more cake recipes for you to show the many different textures of this delectable dessert and some guidelines in baking cakes.
 We thank you all for your encouraging comments.
-And for those who seem to be having trouble, we encourage you to always follow the directions and take care in how you prepare the cake.
+And for those who seem to be having trouble, we encourage you to always follow the directions and take care in how you prepare this dessert.
 A good cake cannot be rushed.